hnordquist/INCC6/readme.txt

 25   List mode acquisition predelay not stored
-40   source ID in 'initial source' does not get passed to results 10   Replay v. pass-thru transfer options have summary errors 99   TIme interval summary incomplete
+40   source ID in 'initial source' does not get passed to results 10   Replay v. pass-thru transfer options have summary errors 99   Time interval summary incomplete
-105  Measurement waiting for a neutron that never arrives (MCA-527)
+59   Toggle for Fast/Conventional on the Meas Params dlg for LM not working 105  Measurement waiting for a neutron that never arrives (MCA-527)

 6.0.1.15 Aug 26, 2016  ************